varun7654/varun7654.github.io/reading.md

 <div id=books>
 </div>

-Thanks to the [Open Library](https://openlibrary.org/) for providing the data powering this page.
+Thanks to the [Open Library](https://openlibrary.org/) and [Google Books](https://books.google.com/) for providing the data powering this page.
 The backend is run on Cloudflare Workers with the source [here](https://github.com/varun7654/Workers-Books-Api)

 <script>
     fetch(